 C.1.6 bis Explain the appointment committee conclusions about the compliance with the board members appointment policy.
-In particular, about how such policy is promoting the objective that in 2020 a number of female board members which represent, at least, 30% of the total members of the board of directors.
+In particular, about how such policy is promoting the objective that in 2020 the number of female board members represents, at least, 30% of the total members of the board of directors.